 Amicus Health is proud to be involved in the training of medical students, foundation doctors and GP registrars as an approved training practice.
 We are delighted to be a Tier 2 visa sponsor which enables us to work with doctors who are International Medical Graduates.

 GP registrars are fully qualified doctors with at least three years’ hospital experience.
 Some GP registrars have trained in other medical specialties before deciding to pursue General Practice as a career.
 Several of our previous registrars have gone on to be permanent members of the staff at the practice.
 This includes Dr Stephens who was one of the national GP trainees of the year in 2019/20.

 Registrars here are a valuable part of the team and work under the supervision of a more experienced GP until they complete their training.
 There are five GP trainers at the practice, Dr Fitzherbert, Dr Williams, Dr Foster, Dr Govier and most recently Dr Wood.
-Dr Fitzherbert and Dr Williams are also Training Programme Directors for the Exeter and East Devon GP training scheme.
+Dr Fitzherbert and Dr Williams are Training Programme Directors for the Exeter and East Devon GP training scheme and Dr Stephens is a Training Programme Director on the North Devon GP training scheme.

 Foundation doctors are fully qualified doctors who are in their first two years of working in medicine.
 They can consult independently but work under the supervision of our experienced GPs.
 Around half of foundation programme doctors will go on to have careers in General Practice.